helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 > a\) O<sub>a</sub>-P-O<sub>a</sub> b) O<sub>a</sub>-P-O<sub>e</sub>
 > c)O<sub>e</sub>-P-O<sub>e</sub>

-## Section 9.3: ATP, the principal phosphate donor
+##  9.3: ATP, the principal phosphate donor

 Thus far we have been very general in our discussion of phosphate transfer reactions, referring only to generic 'donor' and 'acceptor'